webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/Time-is-a-Circle.md

 ---
 aliases:
-- "Time is a Circle"
+  - Time is a Circle
 tags:
   - Compendium/CSRD/en/Artifacts/Time-is-a-Circle
   - Artifact
   - Artifact/Modern-Fantasy
+title: Time is a Circle
+collection: Artifacts
+kind: Compendium
 ---
 ## Time is a Circle

 >1d6 +4